What if the focus of this podcast were: How to make your meetings amazing again! (or for the first time?)

 Is everyone committed to a common way forward?

-One idea that stands out to us is the shrinking technique: placing pressure on one’s team to get a project done.
+One idea that stands out to us is the shrinking technique: placing pressure on one’s team to get a project done in “creative” ways.
 In our pressure-filled society, the last thing a leader should try to create for their colleagues is unneeded stress.
 Design to create the conditions for aligned and committed action.
-Ideas flow, actions and commitment happen naturally.

-Your meeting might take 48 minutes or 60 minutes or less--the intent and design tell what is REALLY needed for all to participate and contribute, not an artificial construct manipulated or applied top-down.
+Your meeting might take 48 minutes or 60 minutes or less--the intent and design tell what is REALLY needed for all to participate and contribute, not an artificial construct applied top-down.